-The publication of the consolidated financial statements of Eurotech SpA for the year ended 31.12.12 was authorised by resolution of the Board of Directors on 15.03.13.
+The publication of the consolidated financial statements of Eurotech SpA for the year ended 31 December 2013 was authorised by resolution of the Board of Directors on 14.03.14.
 Eurotech SpA is a joint stock company incorporated and domiciled in Italy.
 The Group has its registered office in Amaro, Italy.

-Eurotech is a group active in the research, development, and marketing of miniaturised computers (NanoPCs) and high-performance computers featuring high computing and high efficiency capacity (HPCs).
-For further information, see Note F.
+Eurotech is a group active in the research, development, and marketing of miniaturised computers (NanoPCs) and high-performance computers featuring high computing capacity (HPCs).
+For more information, see Note G.